-In many companies it is common that facility managers are being pressured to do more with less.
-To reach it, they have to accurately deal with budget constraints and strictly control expenses.
+In many companies, it’s common for facility managers to be pressured to do more with less, having to accurately deal with budget constraints and strictly control expenses.
 How?

-- Considering all types of costs when preparing budget estimates: fixed, variable, direct and indirect;
+- By considering all types of costs when preparing budget estimates — fixed, variable, direct and indirect;

-- Selecting the best teams to carry out the projects;
+- By selecting the best teams to carry out the projects;

-- Keeping a regular track of maintenance costs and financial information;
+- By keeping a regular track of maintenance costs and financial information;

-- Considering some technological investments as value for money.
+- By considering some technological investments as value for money.

 Even by becoming more environmentally friendly, FM operations can save money.
 It is a win-win solution that might include:

-- Upgrading to automated buildings technologies, such as solar panels that will allow reductions in energy waste;
+- Upgrading to automated buildings technologies, such as solar panels that will allow you to reduce energy waste;

 - Considering simple practices, such as using more natural light;